iliasbartolini/privacy-seed-lights-controller/README.md

 # Privacy Seed - Lights controller

-LED controller based on Arduino Nano, FastLED and DotStar
+LED controller based on Arduino Nano, FastLED and DotStar This component is part of the [https://privacy-seed.org/](Privacy Seed) project.

 ## Wiring:
 Supports 2 separate LED strips.